 How does one strike up a conversation with another in a social gathering?
 Especially when you're an ASL student, it could be a nerve-wracking.

-Learn how to use a conversational opener for getting Deaf people's attention and/or to interest them into a conversation in American Sign Language (ASL).
+Learn how to use a conversational opener or starter for getting Deaf people's attention and/or to interest them into a conversation in American Sign Language (ASL).

 Gloss: how you?